top of page

 How often do you practice?

 Fall practice is currently 5 days a week, which are Mon, Tue, Wed, Thur, and Sat.
+Weekday practices are after school, Saturday practices are in the morning.
 Practices are on the water for spring-fall, with winter conditioning on land at the boathouse.
 During winter, we work on rowing machines, augmented with weights, calisthenics, and stretching/yoga.
 Practices are usually 2 hours in length.

 When are try-outs for Crew?